For many people, myself included, losing weight is a difficult task.

 We have a wide variety of protein supplements that will help make this process easy and delicious as well!

 If you are like me, you read that and automatically discount the positive effects walking can have.

-Not only does walking help you burn more calories, but it can also help with natural energy levels.
+Not only does walking help you burn more calories, and more body fat in general, but it can also help with natural energy levels.
 When your energy is up, you will feel more like working out, it's easier to say no to temptations, and you're more likely to stick to your plan.

 Sleep is very important in regulating your metabolism, hormones, and appetite.

 When sleep-deprived, it can have a negative effect on your body's ability to burn calories, and increase hunger/cravings.

 Your tired brain will release chemicals and your body will send signals to your brain asking for energy.